tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

     This case has been raised in some discussions, the main concern being whether the vote extensions for the previous height would be lost across the network.
 With the improvement described above, namely persisting the latest extended commit at decision time, this case is solved.
-    When a crashed validator recovers, it handshakes with the Application and recovers the last extended commit from persistent storage.
+    When a crashed validator recovers, it recovers the last extended commit from persistent storage and handshakes with the Application.
     If need be, it also reconstructs messages for the unfinished height (including all precommits received) from the WAL.
     Then, the validator can resume where it was at the time of the crash.
 Thus, as extensions are persisted, either in the WAL (in the form of received precommit messages), or in the latest